-The Berghaus Paclite jacket is by far the lightest of all my outdoor jackets.
+The Berghaus Paclite 2.0 jacket is by far the lightest of all my outdoor jackets.
 Why do I think this is the best packable rain jacket for hiking?
-Read my full Berghaus Paclite jacket review here to see why!

 For those of you who love the outdoors and hiking in the UK, you’ll know how important it is to always take a waterproof jacket with you.
 The UK weather seems to have a mind of its own!

-My first trip wearing my Berghaus Paclite jacket was for a weekend hiking trip in the Peak District.
+My first trip wearing my Berghaus Paclite 2.0 Jacket was for a weekend hiking trip in the Peak District.
 It was the end of February and temperatures were pretty cold in the UK.

-The jacket comes with a fully adjustable hood, which is handy since my head is very small, so I always have to buy a jacket I can adjust.
+- The jacket comes with a fully adjustable hood, which is handy since my head is very small, so I always have to buy a jacket I can adjust.

-The Paclite jacket has two decent sized pockets with zips.
+- The Paclite jacket has two decent sized pockets with zips.
 And on the sleeves, there are velcro tabs so you can stop cold wind trying to sneak in!

-How waterproof is the jacket?
+How Waterproof is the Berghaus jacket?

 The Berghaus jacket design has an outer fabric which has durable water repellent fabric treatment.
 Next is an amazing GORE-TEX membrane (this guarantees to keep you dry).
 And lastly, an inner lining.